igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/track_attributes.md

 *   Select _Change Track Height..._ from the track pop-up menu.

-To change the height of **all** tracks:

-*   Select _Tracks > Set Track Height..._ in the main IGV menu.

 To change the **default height** of tracks:

 * The *Tracks* tab in *View > Preferences* has fields to set the default height for numeric/quantitative tracks and for feature/genome annotation tracks.

 ## Track name

-Tracks are assigned default names, typically based on the file name or the names of samples contained in the file.
+Tracks are assigned default names, typically based on the file name.
+The track names are displayed in a panel to the left the track data, and to the left of the sample attribute panel if it is displayed.
+For tracks that contain multiple samples (e.g., **seg** copy number data tracks and **vcf** variant tracks) the sample names are presented in the track panel.

-If you have loaded [sample attributes](../sample_attributes.md), you can specify an attribute to define the **default track name**:

-*   Enter the sample attribute name in the field *Sample attribute key for track names* in *View > Preferences > Tracks*.

 To set a track name to a **specific string**:

 *   Right-click the track, then select _Rename Track..._ in the pop-up menu.
-You can only rename one track at a time.
+You can only rename one track at a time this way, and you cannot rename samples within a multi-sample track using this method.

-The track names are displayed in a panel to the left the track data, and to the left of the sample attribute panel if it is displayed.
+If you have loaded [sample attributes](../sample_attributes.md), you can specify an attribute to set the name for tracks and samples:

+* To set which attribute to use **by default**, enter the attribute name into the field *Sample attribute key for track names* in *View > Preferences > Tracks*.

+* To **rename** tracks and samples based on an attribute, select *Sample Info > Rename Samples by Attribute*.

+Controlling the name panel display:

 * To **hide the name panel**, unselect *View > Show Name Panel*.

 * To **resize the name panel**, select *View > Set Name Panel Width...*